factcast/factcast/factcast-site/documentation/content/factus/spring_transaction.md

     ...
 ```

+TODO: expose the reposnible transaction platform manager for this proj.  "the rest of factus can use this for trans. management"

 Since we decided to use a managed projection, we extended the `AbstractSpringTxManagedProjection` class.
 Transactionality is provided by the Spring [`PlatformTransactionManager`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/PlatformTransactionManager.html)
 which is injected via the constructor.
 To register the `PlatformTransactionManager` in Factus, the parent constructor has to be invoked.